evoluteur/structured-filter/README.md

 ### buttonLabels (Boolean)

 The labels of buttons used to manipulate filters.
+This options applies to the 3 buttons "New filter", "Add filter"/"Update filter", and "Cancel" which use icons if the option is set to false.

     $("#advSearch").advancedSearch({
         buttonLabels: true